scarioscia/scarioscia.github.io/service/index.md

 # Teaching

-I'm currently a teaching assistant for the Biology Department's undergraduate Developmental Genetics Lab `AS.020.340`).
+I'm currently a teaching assistant for the Biology Department's undergraduate Developmental Genetics Lab (`AS.020.340`).

+Earlier this year, I worked with a fellow grad student in my lab, Dylan Taylor, to develop a two-part computational biology workshop series on [hidden markov models](https://github.com/scarioscia/hmm_workshop) for [Agara Bio](https://www.agarabio.org/), a community bio lab led by JHU students.</p>